antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 What does refactoring mean?
-According to [Martin Fowler](https://refactoring.com/), "Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior.".
-The key phrase in this definition is "without changing it's external behavior".
+According to [Martin Fowler](https://refactoring.com/), "Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior."
+The key phrase in this definition is "without changing its external behavior."
 Implicit in this definition is confidence and certainty.
 How can you be confident that your changes didn't change external behavior?
 I posit that the only way you can have certainty is through some form of checking, either manually or through automated tests.
 Changing code without